htb/ProfileShotView/README.md

 Simply call `capturePhoto` when you want to capture a photo, and the finished photo will be provided in the delegate method `profileShotView:didCapturePhoto`.

-### Save photo to photo library

-Use the utility function `uiimage.saveToPhotoLibrary` to save the photo.
-It will ask for photo library permission, if required.

 ### Options